Major edits/changes from recent updates marked in blue!

 NOTE: This guide assumes that you have about 1900 Power and 1400 Healing Power, from which many of these numbers are derived.
 You may find that your actual numbers are a bit higher than these, as I underestimated figures to be on the safe side.

 Your main weapon will be your staff.
 This will be the tool that you will use 95% of the time to heal your minions with through the use of Mark of Blood and deal AoE damage with through the use of your other supportive marks.
 Going into Death Shroud while wielding the staff also guarantees that your attacks while in Death Shroud will deal the maximum damage possible, as Death Shroud's power directly scales off primary weapon damage.

-Your secondary set will be axe and focus.
+Your secondary set will be dagger and focus.
 Switch to this weapon set in instances where your marks cannot trigger (world bosses) or in instances where there's just no way your minions will be damaged (eg. when dozens of people are stacking on top of a champion).
-This set allows you to dish out more direct damage through the use of Reaper's Touch and Ghastly Claws, while also stacking vulnerability so that your minions will deal more damage.
+This set allows you to dish out more direct damage through the use of Reaper's Touch and dagger auto attack, while also stacking vulnerability so that your minions will deal more damage.
 The downside, of course, is that while you are using this set, the only way to heal your minions is through Death Shroud.

 Honestly though, I'd recommend sticking with the staff 95% of the time, but hey, it's all up to you how you think is the best way to play.